 Think safety before starting any job on the farm

-Tragically, most accidents are caused by simple factors such as habit, haste, fatigue, and improperly-maintained machinery.
+Most farming accidents are avoidable.
+But tragically, most accidents are caused by things such as habit, haste, fatigue, and improperly-maintained machinery.

 Safety must never be an afterthought.
-By taking just a few minutes to think about the job ahead, preventable accidents can be easily avoided by using simple safety practices.
+By taking just a few minutes to think about the job ahead, accidents can be prevented by using simple safety practices.

 Poorly used or faulty machinery is a major cause of death and injury on farms.

-Farmers come into contact with a host of machinery daily such as tractors, combines, choppers and hay balers which can bring dangers.
+Farmers come into contact with a host of machinery daily which can bring dangers, such as tractors, combines, choppers and hay balers.

 People can be injured by front-end loaders, falling from a moving tractor, or being struck by its wheels.

 Also, hands, hair and clothing can be caught by unguarded PTO shafts or other unguarded moving parts, such as pulleys and belts.

 Farmers are encouraged to take the appropriate steps before doing any repair work on machinery.